 Response: In response to comments from all reviewers, we have qualified our conclusions.
 We now indicate that selectivity of neuronal responses declined across conditions.
 Decoding of stimulus location, as evaluated by ROC analysis or the Percentage of Explained Variance, also decreased.
-This result is consistent with pharmacological studies that relied with high doses of cholinergic agonists (Galvin et al., 2020; Major et al., 2018; Vijayraghavan et al., 2018), so the data do indeed support the reviewer’s intuition that roader tuning curves are reflected in worse location decoding from delay activity.
+This result is consistent with pharmacological studies that relied with high doses of cholinergic agonists (Galvin et al., 2020; Major et al., 2018; Vijayraghavan et al., 2018), so the data do indeed support the reviewer’s intuition that broader tuning curves are reflected in worse location decoding from delay activity.
 However multiple theoretical studies have shown that such degraded neural code is not unequivocally associated with reduced population encoding performance (Butts and Goldman, 2006; Ma et al., 2006; Pouget et al., 1999; Zhang and Sejnowski, 1999).
 Broader tuning curves can produce either worse or better performance depending on the task and noise conditions in the network.
-Broader tuning is typically associated with a decrease in performance for conditions in which decoding of the precise stimulus location is essential.
+Sharper tuning is typically associated with increased performance for conditions in which decoding of the precise stimulus location is essential, as in discrimination tasks (refs).
+Consistent with this, our data shows worse performance under NB stimulation for distractors located close to the target.
 However, for conditions in which stimuli were highly discriminable, and performance depended on the ability to filter distractors or other intervening noise and implement the correct rule, NB stimulation improved performance and enhanced the accuracy of behavioral responses.
 Our simulations of a bump attractor network model illustrate this condition explicitly as we now show a reduction in single neuron area under the ROC curve in the ON condition in the model (Fig. S11A), as in the real neurons (Fig. S8).
 Yet the network readout at the end of the delay period revealed more accurate memory maintenance for the ON than the OFF condition (at least for conditions involving distractor appearance at distant locations from the remembered stimulus).
 This result shows there is no inconsistency between reduced neural delay tuning and improved memory performance as it can be explained in the context of the widely-used bump-attractor model for working memory, on the basis of more stable representations for broader memory fields.

+It is interesting here to note the parallel with a natural form of controled changes in performance: learning.
+In typical perceptual learning tasks, neural tuning has been consistently seen to sharpen in sensory areas (refs).
+Instead, learning a simple spatial working memory task induces broadening of neural selectivity in PFC (ref).

 2) Most of the neuronal statistical analyses in the manuscript are performed only at the level of the population (across all neurons).
 Given that it is well known that lateral prefrontal neurons vary widely in their functional properties (in contrast to, say, visual areas), it seems essential to perform these analyses also at the individual neuron level using variability across trials for statistical purposes.
 Below are examples of some of those analyses: a) While the absence of neuronal effects in the inter-trial interval and in the phasic responses was observed in an across-neurons analysis, this trend might not apply to all neurons individually.
 The absence of across-neurons effects could even be due to some neurons having an enhancement and others a suppression.
 The authors should run statistical analyses at the individual neuron level to show the percentage of neuron showing effects, and the sign of the effects.